4 MINUTE READ

 4. Big Data is changing the way find candidates, but also the way we treat them.

-In the 'old' days we used to advertise a role and waited for candidates to send CVs, now we're using data analytics to deep dive the internet to uncover hidden candidates and build talent pipelines.
-This has radically changed the way we approach candidates;the onus is now on us, as recruiters and employers, to reach out and engage these candidates, so they want to work for us.
+In the 'old' days we used to advertise a role and wait for candidates to send CVs, now we're using data analytics to deep dive the internet to uncover hidden candidates and build talent pipelines.
+This has radically changed the way we approach candidates; the onus is now on us, as recruiters and employers, to reach out and engage these candidates, so they want to work for us.

 5. The focus on diversity hiring and removing unconscious bias is here to stay.

 Many companies are still struggling to overcome unconscious bias in hiring, which hampers their success by blinding them to the advantages of a diverse workforce.
-The trend towards removing unconscious bias in recruitment has been growing in momentum in 2017, and 2018 will continue that trend.
+The trend towards removing unconscious bias in recruitment has been growing in momentum and will only continue.

 6. Employees will continue to care a great deal about wellness and work-life balance.